PelicanPlatform/pelican/SECURITY.md

 ## Reporting a Vulnerability or Security Issue

+We recognize that trust is hard to earn and easy to lose.
+That's why we take security incidents very seriously and strive to answer all concerns in as timely a manner as we are able.
+When you send us a report, we will acknowledge receipt and aim to provide an initial assessment as soon as possible.
+Our team is committed to resolving issues promptly.

 If you think you've discovered a security concern in Pelican, or if you become aware of any ongoing malicious activity regarding our software, **please let us know immediately** by emailing [security@pelicanplatform.org](mailto:security@pelicanplatform.org) with: